titotarek/test-/README.md

 Please read each note very carefully!
 Feel free to add/change the project structure to a clean architecture to your view.

-Create a simple CRUD application with Angular that implements the below model:
+Create a simple CRUD application with VueJ that implements the below model:
 ```
 Customer {
 	Firstname